Symmetric Homology of Algebras: Integral Symmetric Homology and a Bockstein Spectral Sequence

-\begin{rmk} Theorem~\ref{thm.conv.HS_iso} may be useful for determining integral symmetric homology, since rational computations are generally simpler, and computations mod $p$ may be made easier due to the presence of additional structure. \end{rmk}
+\begin{rmk} Theorem~\ref{thm.conv.HS_iso} may be useful for determining integral symmetric homology, since rational computations are generally simpler, and computations mod $p$ may be made easier due to the presence of additional structure, such as homology operations (see the author's forthcoming paper). \end{rmk}

 Finally, we state a result along the lines of McCleary~\cite{Mc}, Thm.~10.3.
-(This is a version of the Bockstein spectral sequence for symmetric homology.)
-Denote the torsion submodule of the graded module $H_*$ by $\tau\left(H_*\right)$.
+Denote the torsion submodule of a graded module $H_*$ by $\tau\left(H_*\right)$.

-\begin{theorem} Suppose $A$ is free of finite rank over $\Z$.
+\begin{theorem}[Bockstein spectral sequence] Suppose $A$ is free of finite rank over $\Z$.
 Then there is a singly-graded spectral sequence with